luisdiogo2071317/azure-docs.pt-pt/articles/data-factory/tutorial-control-flow.md

     using Microsoft.Azure.Management.DataFactory.Models;
     using Microsoft.IdentityModel.Clients.ActiveDirectory;

 2. Add these static variables to the **Program class**.
 Replace place-holders with your own values.
-Currently, Data Factory V2 allows you to create data factories only in the East US, East US2, and West Europe regions.
+For a list of Azure regions in which Data Factory is currently available, select the regions that interest you on the following page, and then expand **Analytics** to locate **Data Factory**: [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).
 The data stores (Azure Storage, Azure SQL Database, etc.) and computes (HDInsight, etc.) used by data factory can be in other regions.

     ```csharp
         // Set variables